Maia-Everett/lintian.eu/_posts/2024-01-14-warcraft-retrospective-10.md

 I'm not saying the "fantasy apostrophe" should be abolished.
 By now, it's a fairly established typographic convention.
 But to me, it's a minor red flag that I might be looking at schlocky fantasy whose author just copied the convention unthinkingly because "it's fantasy, who cares?", possibly from someone who did the same.

 ## Color Me Curious

+Like I said before, the various human kingdoms and orc clans in Warcraft 2 were invented largely to give lore flavor to player colors.

+However, Warcraft 2 has eight player colors, while the Tides of Darkness manual lists only seven kingdoms and seven clans.
+The color yellow is not used for either side.
+It can, however, be selected in multiplayer, in which the yellow human and orc players were described as "Alliance Traitors" and "Horde Traitors", respectively.

+In Beyond the Dark Portal, the humans are the same, but the seven orc clans are different.
+The color yellow is now used for the Laughing Skull clan, while it is blue orcs that are no longer used in the campaigns.
+Multiplayer doesn't display side names anymore, so the only way to see the name of the blue orcs is to look into the game files.

+Turns out they're called the [Flowerpicker clan](https://warcraft.wiki.gg/wiki/Flowerpicker_clan).

+Which doesn't really have any significance.
+It's just a fun Easter egg.

 ## The Human Campaign